 The workplace should be a location where everyone feels wanted and comfortable—a place where employees can focus on getting their work done and performing their jobs to the best of their abilities.
-Sadly, the reality is that this isn’t the case for many people throughout the country.
+Sadly, the reality is that this isn’t the case for many throughout the country.
 In a joint study from the Rand Corp., UCLA, and Harvard Medical School, almost one out of every five workers said that they face a hostile environment at their jobs.
 The study calls this number “disturbingly high,” indicating that being in a hostile work environment is something too many people face today.

-In this article, learn what legally qualifies as a hostile work environment, the types of behaviors to watch out for, outward indications of a hostile workplace, and what you can do if you find yourself in one.
+In this article, learn what legally qualifies as creating a hostile work environment, the types of behaviors to watch out for, outward indications of a hostile workplace, and what you can do if you find yourself in one.

 What is a Hostile Work Environment?